robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/engines/kb-atomic-database-engine/how-to-convert-ordinary-to-atomic.md

----
-title: "How to Convert Ordinary to Atomic"
-linkTitle: "How to Convert Ordinary to Atomic"
-weight: 100
-description: >-
-     Clickhouse Howto Convert Ordinary to Atomic
+# How to Convert Ordinary to Atomic
 ---

 ## New, official way